 Don’t get me wrong, I love playing all 3 security hats of white, grey and black, and mixing with the shades in between, but I do so only breaking into my own computers that I legally bought and own.
 I avoid affecting any other internet sites, services, servers or other people, companies, authorities, charities, financial institutions etc. Creating and preventing an attack from myself to myself only, and by using only my own hardware and software, doing so in my own time, at my own home, even down to using my own electricity, developing my own programming assets such as source code, not using source code that is illegal or restricted for use by anyone other than the programmer or company owning rights to prevent me using it legally.
 I find that most security issues and fixes can be achieved using free methods, be it in freeware or in house written code.

-The fact I am very strict with myself when it comes to learning, practicing and teaching others about the darker side of behaviors and laws to observe, and any electronic information systems and telecommunications I experiment in such a way completely belong to me in every way.
+The fact I am very strict with myself when it comes to learning, practising and teaching others about what many perceive as the darker side of behaviours and laws to observe, and any electronic information systems and telecommunications I experiment in such a way completely belong to me in every way.
 As long as it bears no consequences to others that may be relying on my machines running normally in order to provide them a service I have a contract with them to uphold, I don’t need permission from anyone.
 It’s not breaking any law that I know about here in the UK.
 Still, I wouldn’t be surprised if some countries made even copying, keeping, downloading, writing and sharing any type of computing, electronics or telecoms exploit source or object code highly illegal.
 It seems that companies are too focused on litigation risk to defend themselves as they should, by testing the boundaries and limitations of their security solutions.
 Simply auditing financial figures quarterly doesn’t stop a break-in.
 It may leave companies and their directors who hired them to balance the books to tick boxes have much less money to count, and the figures still won’t balance anyway since funds are lost.
 There is no room for this old hat thinking if you want to secure the money held within a financial system of any businesses today.

 My home machines are strictly legal for English law, I don’t need to worry about other places unless I start sending it to people around the world or sharing it via a website I may own.
 Then it’s best to do your homework before breaking the laws of other countries online.
 Extradition orders to have you transported to a country because you broke their laws by coding something they want to punish you for are not uncommon when it comes to global law and the internet.

-There is a good example in the next link of a London UK hacker named Gary McKinnon who was found guilty of unauthorized access into a number of US military computers including NASA and the Pentagon, over a time frame of two years that he spent looking for secrets about anti-gravity and free energy technology he thought the US were hiding.
+There is a good example in the next link of a London UK hacker named Gary McKinnon who was found guilty of unauthorised access into a number of US military computers including NASA and the Pentagon, over a time frame of two years that he spent looking for secrets about anti-gravity and free energy technology he thought the US were hiding.
 He believed it could benefit the world by finding and disclosing it.
 I wouldn’t have made such a decision myself to look for that information or even consider releasing it.
 Not only for the sake of freedom, breaching the official secrets act is not good for anyone’s health if found.
 For the sake of a quiet and peaceful life, I would advise against anyone doing what he tried.
-Worse still in my mind is that if that information was found and shared by anyone regarding those secrets, it could have been used to create mass destruction by causing an explosion of a much greater magnitude that makes a nuclear weapon detonation look very mild!
+Worse still in my mind is that if that information was found and shared by anyone regarding those secrets, and could have been used to create mass destruction by causing an explosion of a much greater magnitude that makes a nuclear weapon detonation look very mild compared.